The Daily Californian Mobile App

 Exploring Some Explore Pages

-Original: “Requires excessive scrolling to explore departments, and putting topics in “My Topics” has no impact on other pages.”
+“Requires excessive scrolling to explore departments, and putting topics in “My Topics” has no impact on the app.”

-Second Iteration: “This user flow gives the explore page purpose, but we don’t have the bandwidth to incorporate multimedia right now.”
+“This user flow gives the explore page clarity and purpose, but we don’t have the bandwidth to incorporate multimedia right now.”

 Testing & Feedback